 SEARCH ENGINE OPTIMIZATION THROUGH BACKLINKS

-Search engine optimization for a website is very complex, and is constantly changing.
-But you can boil it down to two major areas—Content and Back Links.
-If you have great content on your site and lots of other sites are linking to yours, you will rank high in the search results, and get a ton of traffic as a result.
-All of the links to your website, that appear on third party websites as part of publishing your article broadly on the Internet, increase this “links score” that is so important to search engine ranking.
+Search engine optimization for a website is very complex and is constantly changing.
+But you can boil it down to two significant areas—Content and Back Links.
+If you have great content on your site and lots of other sites are linking to yours, you will rank high in the search results.
+This will provide a ton of traffic to your website as a result.
+Links back to your website that appears on third-party websites as part of publishing your article external to your own website will increase this “links score” that is so important to search engine ranking.

 ARTICLE MARKETING TECHNIQUES